nainleen/-Resources-legal-professionals-in-E-discovery-and-Digital-Evidence/README.md

 # Comparison of FORENSIC TOOL : ENCASE vs FTK

+### Introduction
+Will be compare two of the forensic tools.
+The tools that are covered in the article are Encase and FTK.

 ### EnCase

+EnCase is a product which has been designed for forensics, digital security, security investigation, and e-discovery use.
+Encase is customarily utilized to recoup proof from seized hard drives.
+Encase enables the specialist to direct a top to bottom inves

 * GUI : Confusing for new user , very user friendly GUI.
 * Timeline : Encase supports timeline view.
 * Encase has its own image format ( Encase image file format) used to store various types of digital evidence.